crxssed7/notable-figures/figures/Bjarne Stroustrup.md

 The Design and Evolution of C++

-The Annotated C++ Reference Manual.In all, these books have been translated into 21 languages.More than 100 academic articles, including:
+The Annotated C++ Reference Manual.

+In all, these books have been translated into 21 languages.

+More than 100 academic articles, including: